-Gauze dressings: Leave these dressings in place - a home health care professional will help you with your dressing changes.
+Gauze dressings: Leave these dressings in place-a home health care professional will help you with your dressing changes.

-Silver antimicrobial: Your dressing will stay in place depending on your surgeon's orders.
-A health care professional will help remove your dressing when appropriate.
+Antimicrobial: Your dressing will stay in place depending on your surgeon's orders.
+A member of your care team will help remove your dressing when appropriate.